Steven Keller, MPT, C/NDT, CEAS, CAFS

 of Atlanta and routinely evaluates workstations.
 He believes in a functional

-approach to treating his patients and has taken multiple Gary Gray courses.
+approach to treating his patients and is certified in Applied Functional Science.

-Steve enjoys keeping in shape by weight training or running, playing golf
+Steve enjoys keeping in shape by weight training, playing golf and snowboarding.

-and snowboarding.
-He married his college sweetheart, who is also a physical
+He married his college sweetheart, who is also a physical therapist, and

 Don Romero PTA, ATC